Leadership and Organizational Behavior

 - Full use of human resources for society

-There are a variety of methods for improving job enrichment (Hackman and Oldham, 1975):
+There is a variety of methods for improving job enrichment (Hackman and Oldham, 1975):

 - Skill Variety: Perform different tasks that require different skill.
-This differs from job enlargement which might require the employee to perform more tasks, but require the same set of skills.
+This differs from job enlargement that might require the employee to perform more tasks, but require the same set of skills.

 - Task Identity: Create or perform a complete piece of work.
 This gives a sense of completion and responsibility for the product.

 - Task Significant: This is the amount of impact that the work has on other people as the employee perceives.

 - Autonomy: This gives employees discretion and control over job related decisions.